secondary-jcav/qa_principles/README.md

 - **Canary deployments.** Validate new code in production with a subset of users, then upgrade the rest.
 - Keep metrics and alerts for services in production to find and correct bugs before users are affected.
+- When a bug is found, add at least one new test case that covers it to the automated suite.

 ## E2E Automation

 - For end-to-end (E2E) testing, automate critical user flows and flows not covered by lower levels of the testing pyramid.
 - Launch the entire E2E test suite against a staging environment every night.
-Ensure the test report is available for every stakeholder (e.g., publish results in a dedicated Slack channel).
+Ensure the test report is available for every stakeholder (e.g., automatically publish results in a dedicated Slack channel).
-- Flaky tests introduce noise; fix the application or eliminate the test.
+- Flaky tests introduce noise; fix the test or application, or skip the test.
+If there's a skip, ensure there's documentation and stakeholders are informed.

 ## Manual Testing

 - **Do not rely on manual testing for final validation.** Closing a story means automated tests have been added to the repo.
 - Use manual testing to champion the final users (e.g., ensure the UX makes sense).

+## Documentation

+- Test plan for each feature should be part of its AC.
+This documentation should be centralized and stakeholders (e.g., Product or Customer Support) should have easy access to it.
+- Test suites should also be documented.
+Make it easy for new members to add or change tests.
+- Bug found: document (e.g., steps, environment, screenshots) in a story.
+If found during new feature testing, link it to original story.
+Reach out to to relevant stakeholders.